gas/tea_watch/README.en.md

 ![Go Build & Test](https://github.com/gas/tea_watch/actions/workflows/go.yml/badge.svg) ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg) ![GitHub release (latest by date)](https://img.shields.io/github/v/release/gas/tea_watch)
 [README en español](README.md)

 `tea_watch` is a terminal utility, written in Go with Lipgloss, for monitoring filesystem changes in real-time.
-It's very useful for any process that starts modifying files (I'm not looking at anyone, Gemini-cli...).
+Check and count file modifications at current directory.

 ![teawatch in action](https://github.com/user-attachments/assets/cc4520f1-454f-4124-8c7d-477d4697807f?raw=true)

 ## Features

 * **Real-Time Monitoring:** Uses `fsnotify` for efficient, native event detection.
-* **Clear & Dynamic Interface:** Built with `Bubble Tea` and `Lipgloss`, the UI adapts to your terminal size.
+* **Slick Interface:** TUI built with `Bubble Tea` and `Lipgloss`, fits your terminal size.
-* **Event Counters:** Visualize how many times a file has been created, written to, renamed, or deleted.
+* **Event Counters:** Visualize and count file modifications since created (written to or renamed).
-* **Intuitive Navigation:** Move through the file list with the keyboard arrows or the mouse wheel.
+* **Navigation:** Move through the file list with the keyboard arrows or mouse wheel.
-* **Real-Time Filtering:** Press `/` to start typing and instantly filter the file list.
+* **Filtering:** Press `/` to filter the file list by query.
-* **Event Highlighting:** Files with recent changes are subtly highlighted to draw your attention.
+* **Event Highlighting:** For easy noting the new ones.
-* **Intelligent Management:** Groups "atomic" save events and hides deleted files after a timeout to keep the view clean.
+* **Discard atomic events:** Ephemeral file saving events are counted but hidden for clarity.
+Also hides deleted files after a timeout.

 ## Requirements

 * **(Recommended)** A [Nerd Font](https://www.nerdfonts.com/) installed and configured in your terminal to correctly display icons.
-* If you don't use a Nerd Font, don't worry!
-The application can run in pure ASCII mode (flag *--nerd-fonts=false*).
+* If you don't use a Nerd Font, it can run in ASCII mode (flag *--nerd-fonts=false*).

 ## Installation

 You have several methods to install `tea_watch`.
-Choose the one that best suits you.

 ### Method 1: Automatic Script (Linux & macOS)

-This is the easiest and fastest way.
+Easiest and fastest.
 Simply copy and paste this line into your terminal.
-The script will detect your OS, download the latest version, install it, and attempt to set up a keyboard shortcut (`Alt+W`) automatically.
+The script will detect your OS, download the latest version, install it, write a default config.toml file (at ~/.config/tea_watch) and attempt to set up a keyboard shortcut (`Alt+W`) automatically.

 ```bash
 curl -sSL https://raw.githubusercontent.com/gas/tea_watch/main/install.sh | bash